 Closing the Deal

 The final stage of the process is the closing, where the deal is formally completed.
 At this stage, the title of the property is transferred from the original seller to the end buyer.
 In Texas, closings are often conducted at a title company or attorney’s office to ensure that the title is clear and the transaction complies with all legal requirements.
-It is vital that all parties understand their responsibilities and the transaction is conducted transparently to secure a successful closing.
+It is vital that all parties understand their responsibilities and that the transaction is conducted transparently to secure a successful closing.

 Building Your Network